reactivesw/customer-web/docs/error_handling.md

 ### Api client

-1. Api client should Give every expected error a constant as identifier:
+1. Api client should give every expected error a constant as identifier:

     ```javascript
     export const PASSWORD_NOT_MATCH = 'auth/PASSWORD_NOT_MATCH'